 - 5.1.1 Dust monitoring was conducted as scheduled in the reporting month.
-Monitoring of air quality was conducted on 5 occasions in April and May 2006.
-All monitoring data are provided in Annex E. Monitoring of 24-hour TSP was conducted at GCA B1 on 28th April, 4th, 10th, 16th and 22nd May 2006.
+Monitoring of air quality was conducted on 5 occasions in May to April 2006.
+All monitoring data are provided in Annex E. Monitoring of 24-hour TSP was conducted at GCA B1 on 27th May, 2nd, 8th, 14th and 20th Jun 2006.
 The QA/QC results for laboratory testing in the reporting month were acceptable.
 The QA/QC results are summarised in Annex F. - 5.1.2 No exceedance of 24-TSP was recorded at GCA B1 on 4th April 2006 in the reporting month.
 No 1-hour TSP measurement was required due to no complaint was received during this monitoring month.